Risk BowTie Method

 Not all Controls are documented because some are cultural, social, or physical.

-Controls that have a physical form (e.g., handrails) should have a specific documented reference such as a policy, procedure, or engineering specification.
+Controls with a physical form (e.g., handrails) should have a specific reference, such as a policy, procedure, or engineering specification.

 If a Control exists but isn’t documented, you may need to create a controlled record such as a photograph, sworn statement, archived computer log, or cultural survey.